 Figuring out what to charge for your used bicycle is rather simple, and can be done in a matter of minutes.
 One can use the links below to see the recommended selling price, and then adjust that price depending on the condition of the bike.
-Near-new bicycles should be sold close to the highest-priced listings, and the reverse situation applies if the bike is very old.
+Bicycles that are basically new should be sold close to the highest-priced listings, and the reverse situation applies if the bike is very old.

-- Bicycle Blue Book (Value Guide) – enter the year, brand, and model of the bike, followed by its condition to get the average price range they sell for.
+- Bicycle Blue Book (Value Guide) – Enter the year, brand, model, and condition of the bike to get the average price range.

-- Checkaflip – uses current and previously sold eBay items to show the average selling price of a specific item, such as a bicycle.
+- Checkaflip – Uses current and previously sold eBay items to show the average selling price of specific items, including bicycles.

-Prior to taking pictures of the bike for the listing(s), give it a wash or simply wipe down the bike to remove dirt and other debris.
+Prior to taking pictures of the bike for the listing(s), give it a wash or simply wipe down the bike to remove dirt and other detritus.
 When preparing to take photos, set the scene by placing the bike in a distraction-free environment.
 The buyer isn’t interested in your garage or shiny car – they want to see the bike, and the bike only.
 Also pay attention to the lighting – glare from light bulbs or the sun should be kept to a minimum.
 The goal should be to provide basic, clear photos of the bike that allow the buyer to determine whether it is right for them.
 There are several online marketplaces that can be used for advertising the bicycle.
-The following is a list of a few popular options include:
+The following is a list of a few popular options:

-- eBay – only charges a fee when the item sells.
+- eBay – They only charge a fee when the item sells.

 Secondary Option – sell it to a brick and mortar shop

-A quick search on Google can provide the seller with a list of any nearby pawn shops or used sporting equipment stores.
-While convenient, be prepared for a low-ball offer, as they’ll need to turn around and sell the bike for a higher cost to their customers.
+A quick search on Google can provide the seller with a list of nearby pawn shops or used sporting equipment stores.
+While convenient, be prepared for a low-ball offer, as they’ll need to flip it and sell the bike for a higher cost to their customers.
 This is a great option if the online listing hasn’t attracted many (or any) interested buyers within 30 or 60 days of posting it.

 Once an interested party makes an offer to purchase the bicycle, you should begin drafting the bill of sale.
-However, don’t sign it until the buyer delivers the funds in-full.
-This prevents fraud, and especially important for online transactions.
+However, don’t sign it until the buyer delivers the funds in full; this prevents fraud and is especially important for online transactions.
 Both the seller and buyer will need to sign the bill of sale.
 Customarily the completed form is kept by the buyer, as they can retain it for proof that they are the true owner of the bike.
 Unless you plan on selling it separately, provide the buyer with any documentation, accessories, stands, and any other tools or parts that originally came with the bike.

-- Seller and buyer negotiates and settles on a price;
+- Seller and buyer negotiate and settle on a price.

-- Both parties sign their name (with eSign or by hand); and
+- Both parties sign their name (with eSign or by hand).

 - The buyer keeps the original bill of sale; the seller can make a copy for themselves if they wish.